marqo-ai/getting_started_marqo_cloud/README.md

 Note: you will not incur any costs on your Marqo account unless you create an index so you can follow along with this section and cancel the creation at the end to avoid any costs.

-You can navigate to your indexes but clicking on the indexes tab on the left nav bar.
+You can navigate to your indexes by clicking on the indexes tab on the left nav bar.

 ![Index tab on nav bar](./assets/sidebar_indexes.png)

-This will bring you to the indexes page, here you can view and managed your indexes once they have been created.
+This will bring you to the indexes page, here you can view and manage your indexes once they have been created.

 To create a new index, click the create index button.

 ![Create index button](./assets/indexes_pre_creation_button_highlight.png)

 You can now configure the index as needed for your application.
-We will talk through what each of these sections mean in the following sections.
+We will talk through what each of these options mean in the following sections.
 The screen will look like this.

 ![Create index page](./assets/create_index.PNG)

 ### Index name

 This is self explanatory.
 This will be the name of your index.
-You will use this name to reference you index in your code and it will be displayed in the console.
+You will use this name to reference your index in your code and it will be displayed in the console.

 <!-- Your index names must be unique within your account. -->

 ### Indexing mode

 The indexing mode is effectively a shorthand for your index configuration.
 Choosing `Text-optimised` (the default) will automatically choose a model that is suitable for indexing text-only data.
 Likewise, choosing `Image-compatible` will choose a model that is suitable for indexing text and images.
-You can view these index settings in detail under the `Hide advanced details` accordion above the estimated cost.
+You can view these index settings in detail under the `advanced details` accordion above the estimated cost.

 ### Storage shard type

 The storage shard type is the type of storage that will hold your vectors.
 The storage pod indexes your vectors (which are created by the inference pods) and searches them.
 There are three storage shard types available:

 + `marqo.basic`
     + Marqo basic is the cheapest of the shard types.
 This is good for proof of concept applications and development work.
-These shards have higher search latency that the other options and each shard has a lower capacity of approximately 2 million vectors.
-These shards cannot have any replicas either so they are note recommended for production applications where high availability is a requirement.
+These shards have higher search latency than the other options and each shard has a lower capacity of approximately 2 million vectors.
+These shards cannot have any replicas either so they are not recommended for production applications where high availability is a requirement.
 + `marqo.balanced`
     + Marqo balanced is the middle tier of the shard types.
 This is good for production applications where high availability is a requirement.
 These shards have lower search latency than `marqo.basic` and each shard has a higher capacity of approximately 16 million vectors.
 These shards can have replicas so they are suitable for production applications where high availability is a requirement.
 + `marqo.performance`
     + Marqo performance is the highest tier of the shard types.
 This is good for production applications where high availability and the lowest search latency is a requirement, especially for indexes with tens or hundreds of millions of vectors.
 These shards have the lowest search latency of all the shard types and each shard has a capacity of approximately 16 million vectors.
 These shards can have replicas so they are suitable for highly available production application with millions of users.

 For the tutorials in this getting started guide we will only use `marqo.basic` shards however if you are deploying a production search with many users we recommend using `marqo.balanced`.
-For larger enterprises with large number of concurrent searches a `marqo.performance` shard is likely more suitable.
+For larger enterprises with a large number of concurrent searches a `marqo.performance` shard is likely more suitable.

-The shard type, number of shards, and number of replicas you pick in index creation will be fixed.
+The shard type, number of shards, and number of replicas you pick at index creation will be fixed.
 To try a different configuration for these values you will need to create a new index.

 ### Inference pod type